Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 For this post, I teamed up with ALDI where I went to get all of these ingredients for this holiday deliciousness.
 Their Specially Selected Gruyère are super affordable, and has such great depth of flavor.
 And the Happy Farms Preferred Goat Cheese is super creamy and also affordable.
 ALDI is perfect for your holiday shopping because they have a super wide range of premium and gourmet items like cheeses and meats and other goodies!

 - I used Yukon Gold potatoes in this recipe, but you’re more than welcome to use good ol’ russets too.

 Goat Cheese Potato Gratin Recipe

 - 5 pounds of Yukon Gold potatoes, peeled and thinly sliced with a mandolin or a knife

-- 1/4 cup Countryside Creamery Unsalted Butter
+- 1/4 cup unsalted butter

 - 6 garlic cloves, peeled and minced

-- 1/4 cup Baker’s Corner All-Purpose Flour
+- 1/4 cup all-purpose flour

-- 3 cups Friendly Farms Whole Milk
+- 3 cups whole milk

 - Preheat the oven to 350 degrees F. Get a 9x13-inch baking dish (or something equivalent) and set it aside.

 - To the medium saucepan, set over medium heat, add the butter.
 When melted, add the garlic and cook for about 1 minute, until fragrant.
 Add the flour and stir until combined with the butter; cook for 1 minute.
 Pour in the milk and bring to a simmer, stirring frequently in order to prevent any lumps.
 Cook until mixture begins to bubble and thicken, about 5 minutes.